acailic/readingmeter/README.md

 ---
 tags: [rest, hateoas, hypermedia, security, testing, oauth]
-projects: [spring-framework, spring-hateoas, spring-security, spring-security-oauth] = readingmeter
+projects: [spring-framework, spring-hateoas, spring-security, spring-security-oauth]
+### readingmeter
-REST service with Spring HATEOAS and
+#  REST service with Spring HATEOAS and  Spring security Oauth

-Hypermedia-driven REST service with Spring HATEOAS, a library of APIs that you can use to easily create links pointing to Spring MVC controllers, build up resource representations, and control how they're rendered into supported hypermedia formats such as HAL. weâ€™re going to build a web application, using jpa to model records in an h2 database.
+Hypermedia-driven REST service with Spring HATEOAS, a library of APIs that you can use to easily create links pointing to Spring MVC controllers, build up resource representations, and control how they're rendered into supported hypermedia formats such as HAL. we’re going to build a web application, using jpa to model records in an h2 database.
 So, select the following:
 Web, JPA, H2,

 The service will accept HTTP   requests at: